SourceCheckOrg/honorbox-api/README.md

 ```
 $ ./target/debug/didkit generate-ed25519-key > key.jwk
 $ ./target/debug/didkit key-to-did key -k key.jwk > did.txt
+$ ./target/debug/didkit key-to-verification-method key > verificationMethod.txt
 ```

-*NOTE:* Save the files `key.jwk` and `did.txt` in a safe place.
+*NOTE:* Save the files `key.jwk`, `did.txt` and `verificationMethod.txt` in a safe place.
 The content of the file `key.jwt` will be used as the environment variable `ISSUER_KEY` and the content of the file `did.txt` will be used as the environment variable `ISSUER_DID`.
 These values should be set in the file `.env` of this repository.
 More information on that below.

 ### ngrok